 - 1. Implement quality improvement (QI) methods to improve tobacco cessation efforts; - 2.
 Improve the use of clinical data to track program effectiveness; - 3.
 Provide people who use tobacco with guidance in nutrition, physical activity, and stress management as part of a whole health approach; and - 4.
 Adopt and implement model tobacco-free clinic policies.

-The initiative will be guided by the HLCI Quality Improvement Strategy (see Appendix A).
+The initiative is guided by the HLCI Quality Improvement Strategy.

 Project Logic Model

 The HLCI logic model, shown in Figure 1, illustrates the expected relationship among the intervention components (HLCI project activities) and anticipated outcomes.